lookit/lookit-api/README.md

 #TODO
 - Filter the queue of studies in an organization by their status.
+- Make sure to add LoginRequiredMixin to all views that need it
 - Add login, logout, forgot password, change user information for exp and web (same forms, different templates)
 - Collaborator creation
   - **exp website**